 Next day our next destination is Varkala, where we had arrived late in the evening from Alleppey.
 This resort is famous for its white beach.
 It was the ideal time to enjoy the sunshine and water, which was best suited to surfing.
-On the coast there is a holiday resort with massage parlors, hippie bars, restaurants, hotels and small shops overlooking the sea from a cliff.
+On the coast, there is a holiday resort with massage parlors, hippie bars, restaurants, hotels and small shops overlooking the sea from a cliff.
 As we move away from the more touristy part of the beach we meet the fishermen preparing their nets to go out.
 Varkala is a beautiful place.

 After Varkala, we take a car and head to the south towards Kovalam through Trivandrum, the final destination of our tour.
 There, we meet with an Ayurvedic doctor.
-On the afternoon we have our first massage which was very relaxing as they anoint us with lots of aromatic oil and massage with both hands and feet, and then pour hot oil on the forehead for several minutes.
+On the afternoon we have our first massage which was very relaxing.
+They anoint us with lots of aromatic oil and massage with both hands and feet and then pour hot oil on the forehead for several minutes.

 Kerala Travel Tips

 Thrissur is possibly best known for its annual elephant festival called the Thrissur Pooram.
 As one of the biggest festivals in Kerala, it is often called the Pooram of all Poorams or the meetings of all meetings.
 Devotees and spectators from all parts of the state make a beeline to the Thrissur Pooram festival to enjoy the colorful celebration and decorated elephants.